Animals in World War One

 Between August 1914 and December 1917 more than 1,850,000 horses and mules were treated in veterinary hospitals and 80 per cent treated were returned fit for duty.

-This was critical as most of the British Army used horse, especially along the Western Front.
+This was critical as most of the British Army used horses, especially along the Western Front.
 It was horses that were used by Cavalry regiments, to pull the guns, to bring up supplies and to pull the ambulances for injured soldiers.

 It was not just the horses which were vital to the army, but many other animals like messenger pigeons and dogs.